 The hospitals found that homelessness; chronic substance abuse; language and transportation barriers; a distrust of institutions, especially by undocumented workers fearing deportation; and a shortage of health services in rural areas make health access a continuing challenge.
-Beyond the Walls has been chipping away at these intractable obstacles since its founding.
+Beyond the Walls has been chipping away at these intractable challenges since its founding.

 Hull, who was a Sister of Mercy for 34 years, began the community benefit department in 1991.
-At that time, the department's budget allowed for two fulltime and one half-time employees, counting her.
+At that time, the department's budget allowed for two fulltime and one half time employees, counting her.
 Today, it has 36 employees and logs an average of 536 volunteer hours each month.
 Its annual operating budget of $2.75 million is supported by the three hospitals, government grants and employee and public philanthropy.

 "I never imagined it would grow this big," says Hull.
 "The reason it has grown is we are responding to people's needs.
 When there is a need and we can fill it, more people come."